I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-seappendprivileges.md

 <p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK. </p>

-<p>Initially, an access state structure can hold up to three privileges in its privilege set.
-If more than three privileges need to be stored, <b>SeAppendPrivileges</b> allocates a new privilege set from the paged pool and copies into it both the current privileges and the new privileges.</p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK. </p>

 ## -requirements
 <table>
 <tr>